 The information on this page was provided by the law school.

 Official Guide to Canadian JD Programs

-The Bora Laskin Faculty of Law at Lakehead University is Canada’s newest law school.
+The Bora Laskin Faculty of Law at Lakehead University is one of Canada’s newest law schools.
 Located in Thunder Bay, Ontario, and situated in the historic Port Arthur Collegiate Institute (PACI) built in 1909, the law campus overlooks Lake Superior and the Sleeping Giant.

 We provide the highest standard of legal education, where knowledge of the law is fused with practical application.

 Our program focuses on the realities of living and working in the North: On Aboriginal and Indigenous Law, Natural Resources and Environmental Law, and small firm practice with the Integrated Practice Curriculum (IPC).

 Our focus is on the following:

 - Preparing our students for the practice of law immediately upon graduation by fusing the theory of law to the practice of law through skill development exercises under the IPC

 - A foundation in the essentials of small firm and solo practice